 What are flexible dentures?

 Most dentures feature a metal plate with acrylic gums and porcelain or resin crowns.
-But in the past years, a new option has emerged.
+But in the past years, a new option has emerged that bends and fits your mouth better.

 First of all, you should know going in, that flexible dentures are a type of partial denture, like flipper teeth.
 So if you need all of your teeth replaced, you won't be able to get flexible full dentures.
 Or at least until new innovations come about.
 They are softer and, hence the name, more flexible than standard dentures, and were made to serve as a solution to many of the problems caused by traditional dentures.